 - You have to build your audience with loyal readers

-Now you should be set on how to create a blog for free and make money.
-No matter what you decide to do, you'll have to make sure that you are offering quality content and grow a substantial audience.
+Now you should be set on how to create a blog and make money.
+No matter what you decide to do, you’ll have to make sure that you are offering quality content and grow a substantial audience.

 Once you have those bases covered, you can make use of any number of strategies that will help you make money blogging.